nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service_(Nearline).md

-Due to the tape storage backend Nearline is intended for use with relatively large files and should not be used for a large number of small files. <span style="color: #1d1c1d;">Files smaller than 64 MB will not be accepted for upload and should be combined into archive files using `nn_archive_files`, `tar` or a similar tool.
-Likewise, Nearline write semantics are different from a normal filesystem - overwriting existing files (e.g. when the source data has been updated) is not supported, these must first be removed (purged from Nearline) before being written (put to Nearline) again.</span>
+Due to the tape storage backend Nearline is intended for use with relatively large files and should not be used for a large number of small files.
+Files smaller than 64 MB will not be accepted for upload and should be combined into archive files using `nn_archive_files`, `tar` or a similar tool.
+Likewise, Nearline write semantics are different from a normal filesystem - overwriting existing files (e.g. when the source data has been updated) is not supported, these must first be removed (purged from Nearline) before being written (put to Nearline) again.

 > ### Note
 >